microsoft/promptflow/examples/flows/evaluation/eval-multi-turn-metrics/README.md

 # Evaluation multi turn metrics:

-This evaluation flow will evaluate the Q&A systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality of the responses.
-Utilizing GPT and GPT embedding model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.
+This evaluation flow will evaluate a conversation by using Large Language Models (LLM) to measure the quality of the responses.

 ## What you will learn